 Growing up in Lucknow, India, Saumya Joshi revered the Hoover Dam.
 After watching an episode of the docuseries “Megastructures,” she was left in awe of its formidable design and the enormous effort and resources that went into building such an important structure.

-“The Hoover Dam has one of the largest reservoir in the U.S.,” Joshi said.
+“The Hoover Dam has one of the largest reservoirs in the U.S.,” Joshi said.
 “They were able to create something in the 1930s that is still among the largest in the country.
 For the first time, ideas from smaller projects were adapted at a massive scale.
 Cities like Los Angeles initially thrived because of that water.”

 Joshi, a graduating master’s student in the USC Viterbi School of Engineering, does not come from a family of engineers.
 For a while, she imagined she’d be a doctor, until she realized that working in medicine required a certain comfort level with blood.
 But after learning about the possibilities of construction engineering and falling in love with structures from the Hoover Dam to small, beautiful homes around Lucknow—where she says architects and builders really let their imaginations go wild—she knew she’d be better suited among buildings.